 5 scary facts about flu and your heart

-So while getting the flu might leave you worried that you’ll suffer from a complication like pneumonia, bronchitis or a bacterial infection of the lungs, you don’t even think about what it’s doing to your heart.
+So while getting the flu might leave you worried that you’ll suffer from a complication like pneumonia, bronchitis or a bacterial infection of the lungs, you don’t even think about what it’s doing to your heart… but you should.

 Putting it in perspective

-However, thanks to that review published by the American Heart Association, we now have a summary of what all of the recent research shows when it comes to the connection between flu and your heart.
+A review published by the American Heart Association provides a summary of research on the connection between the flu and your heart.

 And the results are pretty darn scary.
 They show: